moste00/PDF-Indexer/README.md

 You can also remove the string double qoutations if the file name has no spaces in it.

+## Page Groups

+If the PDF file is too large for the resulting index to be useful, you can split it into several sub-indices using page groups.
+A page group is any set of pages you are interested in.
+For example, suppose you are indexing a large collection of lectures and you're only interested in lecture 1, the first 10 pages.

+You can invoke the script like this

+    python indexer.py PDF="PATH\TO\PDF\FILE\INCLUDING\EXTENTSION.pdf" TXT="PATH\TO\OUTPUT\FILE\INCLUDING\EXTENSION.txt" Lecture1=1..10

+This invocation will, creating the overall index specified by TXT, also create a sub-index of only the the first 10 pages, in a file named Lecture1.txt.
+And thus you have only the words of Lecture 1 indexed.

 ## Efficiency

 The script is somewhat a sloth.
 It takes about a minute to index a pdf file of about 500 pages on an intel core i7 4th gen dual 2.9 GHz core machine with 8GB RAM and an HDD, running a Windows 8.1 instance.